 Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Retail and Town Centres RTC1 - Retail in town centres Development will be directed towards the District's town centres through the allocations process and by making the town centres more attractive to shoppers (see other Retail and Town Centres policies).
 Regeneration of the District's town centres is not delivered and an enhanced market share of retail spending is not achieved.
 The Council will prepare and implement Area Action Plans for the town centres seeking to improve their vitality, vibrancy, and spending retention through site specific regeneration plans.
 Retail development will also be controlled, directing it towards the town centres, as appropriate, through the development management process.
-The retail use of the town centres is included as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
+The retail use of the town centres is included as part of the Annual Monitoring Report.
 Success of the policy will be indicated by a high proportion of retail uses and new retail development being located in town centres.
 RTC2 - Sequential approach to retail development A sequential approach will be applied to ensure that the majority of retail development is located in town centres.
 This will be guided by the Council's development management.
 Small-scale retail development in out-of-town centres will be delivered in partnership with developers as part of the allocations process.
 Commercial pressure for additional retail development outside of town centres harms the vibrancy and vitality of the District's centres.
 A sequential approach ensures that retail development is located in the most appropriate, sustainable and accessible locations.
 It will ensure that such development is directed towards town centre locations, whilst balancing the need to meet the needs of local residents.
 As such, this approach also recognises that local commercial centres play an important role in meeting the day-to-day needs of the local population.
 Thus small-scale retail development is supported, as appropriate.
-The retail use of the town centres is included as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
+The retail use of the town centres is included as part of the Annual Monitoring Report.
 Success of the policy will be indicated by a high proportion of retail uses and new retail development being located in town centres.

-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Retail and Town Centres RTC3 - Village and Neighbourhood Shops neighbourhood shops will be Pressure to accommodate alternative development results in the loss of retail uses within villages, to the detriment of village communities and making facilities harder to access, particularly for those without use of a car.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Retail and Town Centres RTC3 - Village and Neighbourhood Shops The loss of village and neighbourhood shops will be resisted through the Council's development management.
+The Council will help maintain the viability of village and neighbourhood shops by ensuring that village communities continue to thrive - this will be achieved through a variety of actions, including ensuring there is adequate housing and service provision to support smaller settlements.
+Pressure to accommodate alternative development results in the loss of retail uses within villages, to the detriment of village communities and making facilities harder to access, particularly for those without use of a car.
 Additional small-scale retail uses within residential areas outside of the defined town centres will be encouraged, as appropriate, through the Council's development management.
 Existing retail uses within residential areas outside of the defined town centres will be protected through the development management process.
-Annual surveys of the retail units within villages will be undertaken and reported in the Annual Monitoring Report or other reporting mechanism, as appropriate.
+Annual surveys of the retail units within villages will be undertaken and reported in the Annual Monitoring Report.
 Residential development does not take place within village areas, reducing the commercial viability of rural facilities.
 Locations have been identified following consultation with developers, land owners and agents.
 Engagement with developers to ascertain deliverability of sites within locations has taken place and will continue throughout plan period.